Ngorongoro in Tanzania

 4. Lake Manyara National Park

-Bordered by the Great Rift Valley in the west, and set beneath the cliffs of the Manyara Escarpment, Lake Manyara is part of the Lake Manyara Biosphere Reserve, making it one of the best protected areas for wildlife in Tanzania.
+Bordered by the Great Rift Valley in the west and set beneath the cliffs of the Manyara Escarpment, Lake Manyara is part of the Lake Manyara Biosphere Reserve, making it one of the best-protected areas for wildlife in Tanzania

 Top highlights

-• Incredible tree-climbing lions.
+• Iconic tree-climbing lions.

-• Night safaris and hiking available.
+• Night drives and hiking in designated areas.

 Quick facts